 Every family is different, and kids of various ages will have different rules.
-But once all the adults are in agreement, have a meeting with all the kids before your vacation so everyone is on the same page.
+But once all the adults are in agreement, have a meeting with all the kids before your vacation so everyone’s on the same page.

 Tip: Budget lots of time for questions for larger families or family groups.
 Kids will often run various scenarios through their heads that you might not have anticipated.
 This is a good thing!
 Encourage questions so you can provide answers, even if you’re unsure right away.

-With older kids, think about some questions that might come up, and spell out the answers before you cruise.
+With older kids, think about some questions that might come up, and spell out the answers before your cruise.
 Here are some examples to think about:

-- Is there a certain meal that you want to always enjoy as a family?
+- Is there a certain meal that you always want to enjoy as a family?
 If family dinner time is important, spell that out with your kids.
-Be prepared if your older child wants to try a formal dinner with another family—this can encourage independence.
+Be prepared if your older children want to try a formal dinner with another family—this can encourage independence.

 - Where is your child allowed to go on the ship without permission?
 You might be fine with your kids playing basketball without supervision, but you don’t want them swimming without you.

-- What happens when a new cruise friend invites them back to their cabin to hang out?
+- What happens when a new cruise friend invites your kid back to their cabin to hang out?
 What are your family rules around that?

-- Is your child able to sign themself out of the kids club (you’ll need to provide blanket permission for this)?
-What are your family rules for this?
+- Will your child be able to sign themself out of the kids club?
+(You’ll need to provide blanket permission for this)

-Obviously, depending on the age of your kids, your cruising experience, and your own family’s rules and expectations, your meeting might look a bit different.
+Obviously, depending on the age of your kids, your cruising experience, and your own family’s rules and expectations, your cruise family meeting might look a bit different.

-But, regardless of your situation, please take just a minute to let your kids know about some basic rules that apply to everyone on every cruise:
+Regardless of your situation, take a minute to let your kids know about some basic rules that apply to everyone on every cruise.

 Teach your kids about cruise etiquette and safety before you go on the cruise